wikiepeidia/NATRO-MACRO-MOD/README.md

 Usage: get stinger quick.
 No support for planters.

-5. Natro so broke custom text
+5. Natro so broke custom text `natromacro.ahk`

 Emoji does not functional